 Employees who leave Tredegar before becoming fully vested in Tredegar contributions forfeit the value of the nonvested portion of the Tredegar contribution account.
-At December 31, 2013 and 2012, forfeited nonvested accounts totaled \$11,092 and \$2,534, respectively.
+At December 31, 2014 and 2013, forfeited nonvested accounts totaled \$34,652 and \$11,092, respectively.
 These accounts will be used to reduce future employer contributions.
-In 2013 and 2012, employer contributions were reduced by \$0 and \$10,000, respectively, from forfeited nonvested accounts.
+In 2014 and 2013, no employer contributions were from forfeited nonvested accounts.
 Effective January 1, 2007, the Plan was amended so that participants were immediately vested in subsequent employer matching contributions.